one double bed example

 from the KRC 900 manual

-The image below is a lo-tech “color changer” marketed beginning decades ago, and still available online.
-It is not practical to use with DBJ knitting because of the issues involved with removing the yarn from the ribber sinker plate in order to switch colors but can be an alternative for working single bed on multiple gauge machines.
+The image below shows a lo-tech “color changer” marketed beginning decades ago, and still available online.
+It is not practical to use with DBJ knitting because of the issues involved with removing the yarn from the ribber sinker plate in order to switch colors but can be an alternative for working single-bed on multiple gauge machines.
 It provides a way of holding the yarns that is easier and more successful than some of the other “creative” options for knitters who do not yet own a color changer accessory appropriate for their machine.
+An improvised “color changer” for knitting multiple color dbj by Chris Burdge, shared in ayab FB group.